WilliamRoth82/BozandtheBozzers/cleaning.md

 transposed_filtered_zip = transposed_filtered_zip.sort_values(by='Pair')
 ```

-*Lastly, we rearranged our data utilizing the Pandas melt function to rearrange our data for our analysis.*
+*Lastly, we rearranged our data utilizing the Pandas melt function to finalize our data for our analysis.*
 ```python
 # Melt dataset - Rearrange data
 transposed_filtered_zip = transposed_filtered_zip.iloc[8:]